SparksMcGhee/ESPHome/AlarmLight/README.md

 Possibly replace the single color LED with an RGB one so it can blink a more clear "all clear" state

+## Project goals
+- Have an "all-clear" state which is visually differnet from either powered off, no network connection, and ERROR state.
+- Monitor 2-5 DNS names, falling into ERROR state if one fails
+- Enter ERROR state when there is no network connection
+- Add 1-wire support with both an onboard and an offboard (externally-wired) probe to monitor rack health